ADesprets/petstore/ReadMe.md

 # Petstore in IBM API Connect

 This article explains how to use the swagger/Open API specifications for the  Petstore API provided by swagger.io both with OAS V2 and V3 in IBM API Connect.
 This is a point in time statement.
-The behaviour of IBM API Connect may change in the future and simplifies the use of those APIs.
+The behavior of IBM API Connect may change in the future and simplifies the use of those APIs.

-I have updated this artcile recently (26th April 2023) in order to use both APIC Connect versions 10.0.1.9 and 10.0.5.2.
+I have updated this article recently (26th April 2023) to use both APIC Connect versions 10.0.1.9 and 10.0.5.2.
 So I reorganised it a little.
-Since the API Connect user interface does not change I do not take screen captures for both versions, but only with 10.0.5.2 and will indicate if they are differences.
+Since the API Connect user interface does not change, I do not take screen captures for both versions, but only with 10.0.5.2 and will indicate if they are differences.

 The use of the petstore sample provided by Swagger.io has been used quite a lot in the past.
-It needs to be updated in order to work without any issues in API Connect.
+It needs to be updated to work without any issues in API Connect.
 The security configuration for OAuth requires a configuration that does not exist by default for example.

 The two Swaggers based respectively on 1.0.6 (OAS2) and 1.0.9 (OAS3) can be found below.